• Farmhouse La Lucciolaia San Gimignano - Siena

 Marignolle relais & charme

-Perfect for those who want to stay in a high quality, relaxing place and those who love peace and privacy with all the attentions and amenities of a luxury hotel.
+The charming Marignolle Relais & Charme, nestled the hills of Florence, is the ideal solution for those who want a place of excellence and relaxation and love peace and privacy without the amenities of a luxury hotel.

 Agriturismo la Lucciolaia